 - The item must also be available at the same or lower cost from such local sources;

-- And the local government is not permitted to purchase from an existing contract established by the department.
+- The local government is not permitted to purchase from an existing contract established by the central procurement office;

 The items, along with price and vendor information, are available electronically from the purchasing division of the Tennessee Department of General Services, Central Procurement Office.